 - 1. Geographic location and forest area per register. - 2.
 Forest type, whether primary or secondary forest according to the various categories: fluvial, gallery, parkland, mountain, Quebrada or coastal. - 3.
 Floristic composition of each canopy.
 The technical report on file must describe the species composition of the particular forest. - 4.
 Frequencies: the same report to contain details of the number of individual species per surface unit in each canopy. - iii.
-Field Monitoring and Inspections, with data collection.
+Field Monitoring and Inspections, with data collection c.
+Policing of infringements, imposing penalties, dealing with allegations, etc.